 Our campus is carbon neutral!
-Of course, this does not mean that no CO2 is emitted at WU.
-In fact, our university’s emissions are proportionate to its size – with around 655 tons a year (2019 est., excluding faculty travel).
+Of course, this does not mean that WU emits no CO2.
+In fact, our university’s emissions are proportionate to its size—at around 655 tons a year (2019 est., excluding faculty travel).
 However, WU offsets this number by supporting three sustainability projects, two in Austria and one in Rwanda.
-Our tip: while WU actively strives to reduce its carbon footprint an institution, it cannot account for our individual behaviors: if you can, join the 25% of our employees and students who already bike or walk to campus, and reduce your air travel.
+Our tip: Although WU actively strives to reduce its carbon footprint as an institution, it cannot account for our individual behavior.
+If you can, join the 25% of our employees and students who already bike or walk to campus and also reduce your air travel.

 430 tons — how much the Wiener Riesenrad in Prater weighs, similar to the total number of tons of annual waste generated on our campus (2019 est.).
 WU’s waste-reduction initiatives include waste separation and recycling options as well as awareness-raising campaigns, such as BYOB (Bring Your Own Box) or the Vienna-wide reusable coffee cup system.
 Our tip: Support our Environmental Management team's efforts, respect the work of our cleaning staff, continue BYOBing for take-out lunches, and do not forget that small steps lead to big changes.